What is a light duty bearing?

 For a printable version of these instructions, please click here: R2CC Proper Re-machining Instructions.

-What is a Sleeve bearing?
+What is a sleeve bearing?

-What is the Significance of a Key?
+What is the significance of a keyway?

 At its most basic explanation, the key fits into the keyseat and the keyway and is used to transfer torque from the shaft to the mounted component.
 Climax offers shaft collars and rigid couplings in both set screw and clamping designs that will fit a variety shaft sizes.
 Cataloged collars and couplings are provided with parallel keyways.